-Step #4: Define the skills you enjoy.
+Step 4: Define the skills you enjoy.

 You may have innate skills in leadership, communication, compassion, writing, problem-solving, etc. Think about all of the skills you have learned, as well as some of your natural skills.

 You may need to ask someone close to you to reflect back what they see as your natural skills.
 You might take some of these natural skills for granted and assume everyone has them.

 Write a list of all of your skills, and then go back through the list and circle the ones you find the most enjoyable, fulfilling, and interesting.
 You may have skills you don’t find enjoyable at all, and you don’t want to focus on those.

-Step #5: Get clear on your personality type.
+Step 5: Get clear on your personality type.

-Just seeing this information, along with a description of your type and the careers and endeavors best suited to you, is really helpful.
+Just seeing this information (along with a description of your type and the careers and endeavors best suited to you) is really helpful.

 This free online assessment is a good one to try.
 Once you get your four-letter type, do some research online to read more about your type.

-Step #6: Pool your information.
+Step 6: Pool your information.

 On a separate sheet of paper, write down your core values for your personal and professional life, your favorite skills, and any ideas you gleaned from your personality type.
 Look for patterns and overlaps in the information in front of you.

 When I did this exercise, I saw immediately that my values of service, creativity, and autonomy could be supported by my favorite skills in communication, writing, listening, and organizing.

 This step is really important because it helps you narrow the field of possibilities and makes you focus in a particular direction.

-Step #7: Do your research.
+Step 7: Do your research.

 Start researching some of the ideas that are forming.
 You can Google, “great careers for INFJs” (or whatever your personality type is).
 You can also research “careers that require XYZ skills” or “careers for people who like to XYZ.”